Repeatedly, when we transmit one of our narratives, we have to explain to you Terrans the meaning of apparng.

 With care he approached the oblique ranks of hlannad – bivalve boulders, up to twice man-high.
 Their presence on his route must count as news.
-Always, their arrival in any particular area was unforeseen.
-The boulders’ migrations had never been witnessed; it was assumed that they rolled under storm-cover, while the air’s opacity rendered them invisible.
+Always, their arrival was unforeseen; in no area had the boulders’ migrations ever been witnessed.
+It was assumed that they rolled under storm-cover, while the air’s opacity rendered them invisible.

-It should be easy enough to pass between them, Nyav assumed; the things were spaced at intervals of at least ten yards.
-Nevertheless he must submit to yet another reduction of speed.
-Inexperienced though he was, he knew that he dared not overlook a single quiver of movement from any hlann while he darted by.
-He knew this from travellers’ tales, but also from the icy tremor which now hunched his shoulders (Terran readers note: we Uranians don’t go in for explanations in as big a way as you do, but our instincts are sounder).
-Thus although he hated to do it, he duly slowed down to thirty miles per hour, hoping for the best, and trying to glance all ways at once as he came abreast of the hulking shapes.
+It should be easy enough to pass between them, Nyav assumed: the things were spaced at least ten yards apart.
+Nevertheless he must submit to yet another reduction of speed, for he knew that he dared not overlook a single quiver of movement from any hlann while he darted by.
+He knew this not only from travellers’ tales, but also from the tremor which now hunched his shoulders (Terran readers note: we Uranians don’t go in for laborious explanations as you do, but our instincts are sounder).
+Thus he duly slowed to thirty miles per hour, though he hated to do it, and, hoping for the best, tried to glance all ways at once as he came abreast of the hulking shapes.

-Thus he passed through the line, only to find himself skimming across a land littered with further myriads of the boulders.
-There was no end to them in sight.
-A disquieting scene, it became ominous when he noted first one and then several of the boulders begin to tilt their upper halves.
+Thus he passed through the line, only to find himself skimming across a land littered with further myriads of the hlannad, with no end to them in sight.
+A disquieting scene, it became ominous when he noted that several of the bivalves were beginning to tilt their upper halves.

-Unpleasantly suggestive, like trunk-lids opening of their own accord, the sight was somehow worsened through a change in the texture of the boulders.
-As they proceeded to gape, their stony surfaces wrinkled, and the outer few inches became translucent.
-It would be far better, shouted the voice of instinct, not to be here.
+Unpleasantly suggestive, like trunk-lids opening of their own accord, the sight was worsened through a change in the texture of the boulders.
+As they proceeded to gape, their outer few inches became translucent while their stony inner surfaces wrinkled, somehow causing the Wayfarer's instinct to shout: It would be far better not to be here.

-Yet it was also far too late to alter course.
-Surrounded as he was by the hlannad, for him to swerve from his committed route would be as dangerous, now, as to keep to it.
-So he pressed on, even as he witnessed more and more of the great bivalves tilt their hinged tops, to reveal, through mouths increasingly agape, red interior glows, a-throb with their characteristic threat to clamp nightmare upon a mind that allows them to take that terror-hold.
+Yet, surrounded as he was by the hlannad, for him to swerve from his committed route would be as dangerous, now, as to keep to it.
+So he pressed on, even as he witnessed more and more of the great bivalves tilt open their hinged tops, to reveal, through mouths increasingly agape, red interior glows a-throb with a threat to clamp nightmare upon a witness's mind.
+How could he prevent them from taking that terror-hold?
 Some defence lay in knowledge of names: Nyav’s skimpy education had provided him with labels to attach to ominous sights, so as to tame fears with words.
-Thus, he quickly drew on terminology to brandish at what he next expected to see – the millipedal woochna that ought shortly to emerge from the hlannad mouths, with “symbiosis” the label he could slap onto that arrangement.
+Thus, he brandished terminology in advance at what he next expected to see – the millipedal woochna that ought shortly to emerge from the hlannad mouths.
+"Symbiosis” was a label he could slap onto that arrangement.

-Reality, as so often happens, spoiled the game.
-Something did come out, in the next few seconds, from a hlann close by – but the thing that emerged from the red maw was not a wooch.
-The out-squirming appearance had no legs and appeared to consist of a sinuous bubble-cluster, whose status as a solid body was uncertain to Nyav’s shocked gaze.
-No traveller's tale had prepared him for this!
-He watched the vagabond tongue lurch completely out of the bivalve and flop down onto the ground, where it began to hump forward so as to cross the skimmer’s path – forcing him urgently to swerve, for he recoiled from the idea of flying directly over it.
-In other directions, from the other opened boulders, similar bubbly worms emerged, their sphere-composed sides continually swelling and popping as they pulsed peristaltically across the surface in increasing numbers, at first shining bright red to match the hue of the mouths from which they had fallen, then within half a minute turning milky white, whereupon Nyav realized what he was seeing: none other than the ground-clouds known as vuocna, never before associated with the hlannad.
-So, snap one link to education.
+Reality, though, spoiled the game.
+Something did come out, in the next few seconds, from a hlann close by, but the thing that emerged from the red maw was not a wooch: the out-squirming appearance had no legs and appeared to consist of a sinuous bubble-cluster.
+Its status as a solid body was uncertain to Nyav’s shocked gaze.
+No traveller's tale had prepared him for this.
+He watched the vagabond tongue lurch completely out of the bivalve.
+The thing flopped down onto the ground and began to hump forward so as to cross the skimmer’s path.
+He, recoiling from the risk of flying directly over the bubbly worm, was thus forced to swerve.
+In other directions, from the other opened boulders, similar shapes emerged, their sphere-composed flanks continually swelling and popping as they pulsed peristaltically across the surface of the plain in increasing numbers.
+At first they shone bright red to match the hue of the mouths from which they had fallen, but began within half a minute to turn milky white, whereupon Nyav realized that they were none other than the ground-clouds known as vuocna, never before associated with the hlannad.
+So, subtract one mark from education.

-But after all, they weren't doing anything to harm him - were they?
+But after all, they weren't doing anything to harm him, were they?
 And a Wayfarer should expect the unexpected.
-And, if not too many further surprises lay in wait, he might complete his transect, and return with a creditable haul of news.
+And, if not too many further surprises lay in wait, he might complete his transect, to return with a creditable haul of news.

-On the other hand the news might already have been transmitted to Olhoav.
-Not too many scores of miles ahead (if his navigation was not at fault), there stood a televisual mast which transmitted views from a point deep in the Basin of Vnor.
-Provided that the events he’d just witnessed had also taken place within range of the observation mast, someone in the city should already have viewed pictures of them.
+On the other hand it was possible that the news of this unique hlannad/vuocna migration into the Basin of Vnor had already been transmitted to Olhoav.
+Not too many scores of miles ahead (if his navigation was not at fault) there stood a televisual mast which transmitted views from a point deep in the Basin.
+Provided that the events he’d just witnessed had also taken place within observation-range of the mast, someone in the city should already have viewed pictures of them.

-If not – if the action had not extended far enough to be caught on that camera – then the priority of discovery might go to him.
-And that wouldn't be at all bad!
+If not – if the action had not extended far enough to be caught on that camera – then the priority might yet be accorded Nyav the Discoverer.
 Within minutes, he would know.
-It was a comfort to look forward in this way, whilst being forced to weave and dodge to avoid the vuocna infestation; it was helpful to care, or to pretend to care, about social matters, credit for personal achievement… although a backgrounder, by definition, stood no chance of being long remembered.
+It was a comfort to look forward in this way, whilst being forced to weave and dodge to avoid the vuocna infestation; it was helpful to care, or to pretend to care, about credit for personal achievement, although a backgrounder, by definition, stood no chance of being long remembered.

-He had reached a region where the hlannad were all closed, hinged shut.
-Their associated vuocna were nowhere to be seen.
+He had reached a region where the hlannad were all hinged shut.
+Their wormy clouds, the vuocna, were nowhere to be seen.
 Perhaps they had flowed back inside their host-boulders; perhaps they had gone somewhere else.
 Now, incredible though it seemed, the hlannad began to move.
 In broad daylight, without storm cover, the bivalve boulders rolled.
 Such a sight was not known previously to have been witnessed by any human traveller.
 All in one direction, across Nyav’s path from his right to his left, the stony-skinned hulks had resumed their migration.
 He was forced to pay extra attention to his steering while he strove to master his astonishment.